-To generate inputs for a tourism economic impact assessment, we recommend that you obtain spending information from a minimum of 200 attendee parties in each of the attendee groups you plan to study.
+We recommend that you obtain spending information from a minimum of 200 attendee parties in each of the attendee groups you plan to study.
 Of course, you can conduct more Attendee Surveys than 200.
 The more completions you achieve, the more reliable your final estimates will be.

-At 200 completions, responses to a "yes/no" question could be considered accurate \pm 7%, 19 times out of 20.
+At 200 completions, responses to a "yes/no" question could be considered accurate $\pm$ 7%, 19 times out of 20.